frknkrc44/superboard/README.md

 If you want to translate this app and your language isn't added to the translation page, feel free to open an issue on GitLab mirror.

+### TODO

+- Create a theme store (it'll be another app)
+- Add new keyboard layouts
+- And more...